 Pitt seeks a second straight win against a ranked opponent Tuesday night when No. 11 Virginia pays a visit for an Atlantic Coast Conference contest.

-The Panthers (10-4, 3-0 ACC) got a career-high 31 points on 14-of-17 shooting from Jamarius Burton in a 76-74 win against then-No. 25 North Carolina on Friday.
+The Panthers (10-4, 3-0 ACC) got a career-high 31 points on 14-of-17 shooting from Jamarius Burton in a 76-74 win against No. 25 North Carolina on Friday.
 Blake Hinson scored seven of his 16 points in the final 88 seconds to help Pitt secure its fourth straight win and ninth in 10 games.

 “Jamarius was unbelievable for us through the whole game,” Panthers head coach Jeff Capel said.
 “We rode him.
 He carried us.
 He made big plays.
 He defended.
 Just an unbelievable performance.”